VladAnn9/Angular-Q-A-App/README.md

     ng serve

-he application is visible at port 4200: (http://localhost:4200)
+The application is visible at port 4200: (http://localhost:4200)